samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 ### Ethereal Plane

 The Ethereal Plane is a misty, fogbound dimension.
-Its “shores,” called the Border Ethereal, overlap the Material Plane, the Feywild, the Shadowfell, and the Inner Planes, and every location on those planes has a corresponding location on the Ethereal Plane.
+Its "shores," called the Border Ethereal, overlap the Material Plane, the Feywild, the Shadowfell, and the Inner Planes, and every location on those planes has a corresponding location on the Ethereal Plane.
 Visibility in the Border Ethereal is usually limited to 60 feet.
 The plane’s depths comprise a region of swirling mist and fog called the Deep Ethereal, where visibility is usually limited to 30 feet.

 Characters can use the [Etherealness](/spells/2619193-etherealness) spell to enter the Border Ethereal.
 The [Plane Shift](/spells/2618867-plane-shift) spell allows transport to the Border Ethereal or the Deep Ethereal, but unless the intended destination is a specific location or a teleportation circle, the point of arrival could be anywhere on the plane.